JialongShi/pplsd_mubqp/README.md

 ## How to use it

-You can run the program by the 'mpiexec' command of MPICH (for OpenMPI, the command is 'mpirun'):
+You can run the program by the 'mpiexec' command of MPICH:

 ```
 mpiexec -n <process_num> ./pplsd  <problem_filename>  <weight_vector_filename>   <max_runtime>